How to Start a Group Chat for Your NYC Apartment Building

 For a digital accountability option, I’m a mentor for Cabin, an organization that is creating hundreds of resilient neighborhoods all around the world.
 This is right up their alley, and in fact we have a bunch of people in our Neighborhood Accelerator Program that are creating chats for their communities.

-If all else fails, leave a comment here or contact me and I’ll be your support!
+Finally, if you decide to take the plunge, leave a comment here or contact me and I’ll be your support!

 How Many Units Are in Your Building?

 To find out, go to StreetEasy and search your building – the number of units should be in the description.
 The size of your building is going to determine your strategy.
-A 700-unit high rise in Midtown is going to be a different sort of undertaking than a 10-unit walkup in the East Village.
+A 700-unit high rise in Midtown is going to be a different sort of undertaking than a 10-unit walk-up in the East Village.

 Finally, set a goal: getting how many people in your group chat would represent a win for you?